Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Embodied Intelligence

 \subsection{Mission-Oriented Execution}

-Execution is the final stage of the loop, translating the abstract strategies formulated during cognition into tangible actions within the physical world.
-This process is distinct from simple remote actuation, which often involves open-loop, non-real-time commands.
-Embodied execution is an integral part of the closed loop, where every action immediately generates new perceptual feedback that informs the next cycle \cite{embodied_intelligence}.
+Execution closes the loop by translating cognitive strategies into tangible physical actions that run concurrently with ongoing perception and cognition.
+Unlike simple remote actuation with open-loop commands, embodied execution is integral to the closed loop, where every action immediately generates new perceptual feedback informing the next cycle \cite{embodied_intelligence}.
 For any multi-agent system, execution itself is fundamentally a communication-dependent act.
 Collective execution, such as synchronized movement or collaborative manipulation, is impossible without a high-reliability, low-latency network to coordinate actions.
 Communication is therefore the prerequisite for coherent physical action at scale.

 The physical execution of tasks imposes a final, profound duality upon the network.
-The network must bear the control burden of mission-critical command streams that demand extreme reliability and low latency, as a single lost packet can cause immediate physical failure \cite{AINative6G}.
+The network bears the control burden of mission-critical execution streams.
+Although physical actuation commands typically have small payloads, they demand ultra-reliable low-latency communication (URLLC) with strict deterministic guarantees, as a single delayed packet can cause immediate physical collisions \cite{AINative6G}.
 Conversely, physical action itself becomes a powerful optimization tool.
 The movement of an agent can dynamically reconfigure the network topology, transforming the agent from a mere user into a physical reconfiguration asset.
-This is powerfully demonstrated by a UAV swarm where the network must first deliver perfectly synchronized flight commands for collision avoidance \cite{Bai2023}.
+This is powerfully demonstrated by a UAV swarm where the network first delivers perfectly synchronized flight commands for collision avoidance \cite{Bai2023}.
 Yet, when one UAV enters a signal-dead zone, another can reposition to act as a physical relay, restoring the link for the team.
 Execution thus closes the loop, transforming the agent from an endpoint controlled by the wireless communication system into an active participant that physically reshapes the wireless communication system itself.